team-shell/Security-Notes/Android/android.md

 other, such as sending signals or accessing one another’s memory space.
-Ergo, much of Android’s sandbox is predicated on a few key concepts: standard Linux process isolation, unique user IDs (UIDs) for most processes, and tightly restricted fi le system permissions.
+Ergo, much of Android’s sandbox is predicated on a few key concepts: standard Linux process isolation, unique user IDs (UIDs) for most processes, and tightly restricted file system permissions.
-Android shares Linux’s UID/group ID (GID) paradigm, but does not have the traditional passwd and group fi les for its source of user and group credentials.
+Android shares Linux’s UID/group ID (GID) paradigm, but does not have the traditional passwd and group files for its source of user and group credentials.

 * When applications execute, their UID, GID, and supplementary groups are assigned to the newly created process.
 Running under a unique UID and GID